Samolet0489/CarManager/README.md

 Code that is not quite cleaned up and etc. Please disregard those as In the sommer I am looking forward to implementing some other features and trying things with this project.
-I understand that this leaves a bit of a mess but if the project is used the way it is supposed to be it is not noticeable as all the "To be implemented" features are disconneceted from the user (potential customer) of the project.
+I understand that this leaves a bit of a mess but if the project is used the way it is supposed to be it is not noticeable as all the "To be implemented" features are disconnected from the user (potential customer) of the project.